 Positive, Empowered Parenting

-I advocate a method called "Positive, Empowered Parenting", which I believe has the best outcomes for both parent and child.
+While my methods will vary from family to family, most often I will advocate "Positive, Empowered Parenting", which I believe has the best outcomes for both parent and child.
 But what is Positive, Empowered Parenting, and what does it involve?
 And what does it take to become a positive parent?

 Positive, Empowered Parenting is all about celebrating the good things about your child's behaviour and personality, re-enforcing those good things with lots of praise and love and physical affection, and at the same time being a "model" of the kind of behaviour you would like to see in your child.
 This applies to manners, social skills, screen usage, empathy, body language, and all kinds of behaviours and interactions.
 Are you displaying the kinds of behaviour your would like to see in your child?
-You are their number one guide.
+You are their number one teacher - guide and empower them to be their best self!

-Attention given to negative behaviour like tantrums or meltdowns should be minimal (even to the point of ignoring them altogether) - the idea being that children crave attention whether it is good or bad, and parent and child can become locked into a cycle where the only attention the child gets is when they have behaved badly (such as shouting, arguing, reprimanding, punishment, tears, and regret), which in itself encourages the bad behaviour to continue.
+Attention given to negative behaviour like tantrums or meltdowns should be minimal (although we will discuss triggers and validation below!) - the idea being that children crave attention whether it is good or bad, and parent and child can become locked into a cycle where the only attention the child gets is when they have behaved badly (such as shouting, arguing, reprimanding, punishment, tears, and regret), which in itself encourages the bad behaviour to continue.

 Reason (rather than discipline or punishment) should be your main tool in explaining why certain behaviours are not acceptable.
 Boundaries should be firm, fair, and clearly explained, so that the child can feel safe and secure in the knowledge that the adults will not suddenly “change the rules”, or that sometimes it is “ok” to break the rules, while at other times breaking the rules will bring severe punishment.
 This in itself can cause anxiety and stress, which can contribute to negative behaviour.

-Feelings should be openly discussed, and sensitivity to your child's own feelings is key.
+Feelings should be openly discussed and validated, and sensitivity to your child's own feelings is key.
 Accept your child for who they are, and love them for it.
 Think about their strengths, and make sure to celebrate them.

 How can positive, empowered parenting contribute to combatting children's challenging behaviour?